electricalgorithm/3D-Conways-Game-of-Life/README.md

-# Conway's Game of Life in 3D
+# Conway's Game of Life 3D

 This repository is both provides an API for Game of Life and an command line application interface to use the API.
 I built the API and the algorithm just for fun and learn new things.
 I hope you'll like it.

-Note that, there may be lots of bugs, if you want to contribute it, I would be very happy.
+Note that, there may be lots of bugs and lots of performance issues, if you want to contribute it, I would be very happy.

 ![An example of terminal output](https://github.com/electricalgorithm/3D-Conways-Game-of-Life/blob/main/assets/terminal-output.png?raw=true)